 - A removable clear map pocket on the rear beavertail is perfect for storing paper maps or bike documents, and it can be removed for easy viewing at the campfire, clearing border customs, or taking into a restaurant.

-- Comes with convenient tent pole or champ chair holders on the inside of the beavertail, so you can store your tent poles in a spot that is protected in the event of a crash.
+- Comes with convenient velcro tent pole or camp chair holders on the inside of the beavertail, so you can store your tent poles in a spot that is protected in the event of a crash.